By Heather Huhman

 "Would you rather be a big fish in a small pond or a small fish in a sea of water?"
 Weighing out the pros and cons of large versus small companies is not a foreign task for most of us.
 So, you have your chosen field, now which environment is right for you: a big corporation or a small business?

 For the second year in a row, Apple, Google, and Walt Disney rank as the top companies undergraduates believe to be their "ideal" employers.
 Furthermore, business majors are still eager to join big name firms like JPMorgan Chase and Goldman Sachs.
-Alternatively, there are those searching for something entirely different.
-A more intimate work setting without the big name appeals to other job seekers, and for different reasons.

 No matter the size, most companies are looking for good, honest, and hard working individuals to fill their next open positions.
 If you have those three nonnegotiable traits and the proper skills to match the position, the ball is in your court.
 When choosing you next job, it is important to consider a multitude of aspects directly affecting you and your future happiness and success: one of which being to go big or go small.